DMDirc/DMDirc.github.io/_posts/2008-09-07-new-action-uis.md

 author: Greg Holmes
 author_github: greboid
 ---
 In DMDirc 0.6, we have made some back-end improvements to the functionality actions groups which allow authors of action packs to specify meta-data such as a description of the pack, and also list the settings available.
-We obviously wanted to include this new information into the actions UI, and we were aware that the <a href="http://blog.dmdirc.com/2007/05/25/actions-now-with-added-ui/">current actions editor</a> wasn't as user-friendly as it could be, so we took the opportunity to redesign and rewrite the actions UIs.
+We obviously wanted to include this new information into the actions UI, and we were aware that the <a href="{% post_url 2007-05-25-actions-now-with-added-ui %}">current actions editor</a> wasn't as user-friendly as it could be, so we took the opportunity to redesign and rewrite the actions UIs.

 ![New actions manager UI](/blog-assets/dmdirc-new-actionsmanager.png)